eltonsantos/locaweb-twitter/README.md

 - Has a version number
 - Has a responde HTTP 200
 - Does use JSON
+- Is a valid username
+- Renders the index page
+- Renders the most mentions page
+- Is Locaweb id 42

 ## How it was developed